airbnb/ruby/README.md

 This is Airbnb's Ruby Style Guide.

-It was inspired by [GitHub's guide](https://web.archive.org/web/20160410033955/https://github.com/styleguide/ruby) and [Bozhidar Batsov's guide][bbatsov-ruby].
+It was inspired by [GitHub's guide](https://web.archive.org/web/20160410033955/https://github.com/styleguide/ruby) and [Rubocop guide][rubocop-guide].

 Airbnb also maintains a [JavaScript Style Guide][airbnb-javascript].